How to get meaningful, actionable insights from customer feedback

 Verbatims can be hard to analyze manually.
 This is why people use Natural Language Processing (NLP) methods to ensure analysis is as accurate as possible.

-Thematic, for example, uses a combination of NLP and Machine Learning to analyze verbatim feedback responses.
+Thematic, for example, uses a combination of Large Language Models and Traditional AI to analyze verbatim feedback responses.
 It turns them into themes and insights that can then drive decision making.

 But no one’s going to take your place at the wheel.
 Only a real person who understands your company’s context can make the final decision about what data is actionable and what is not.